illucIT/InstaTrie/README.md

 #### Java8 Features

-In Java8 it is possible to use "Lambda Expressions" to provide implementation sof interfaces with only 1 unimplemented method (like `java.util.Function`).
+In Java8 it is possible to use "Lambda Expressions" to provide implementations of interfaces with only 1 unimplemented method (like `java.util.Function`).
 Instead of providing a `WordSplitter` object when creating a `TriePrefixIndex`, you can also directly pass a lambda expression for a `StringWordSplitter` in the constructor:

      TriePrefixIndex<Person> index = new TriePrefixIndex<>(p -> p.getFirstName() + " " + p.getLastName());